mimblewimble/grin-rfcs/text/0000-early-payment-proofs.md

 ### Proof type Invoice

 This will be the type for regular invoices, where receiver specifies the time, amount and purpose of payment.
 The signature is over
   - proof type `0x01`
   - `amount`
-  - receiver public nonce
+  - `receiver_public_nonce`
-  - receiver public excess
+  - `receiver_public_excess`
   - `sender_address`
   - `timestamp`
   - `memo`

 The receiver will sign this data either in the first round of RSR flow, or the second round of SRS flow.
 In the latter case, the sender can use the slate fields `amount` and `memo` to set suggested values for the receiver to use.
 The `timestamp` should correspond to the time of signature generation.

 For consistency with the old proof type, the amount is again limited to 7 bytes.
-The witness is a triple (s,i,C) where i is the MMR index of an on-chain kernel K with commitment C, satisfying s\*G = R + e\*X, where R is the receiver public nonce, X is the receiver public excess, and e is the hash challenge of kernel K.
+The witness is a triple (s,i,C) where i is the MMR index of an on-chain kernel K with commitment C, satisfying s\*G = R + e\*X, where R is the `receiver_public_nonce`, X is the `receiver_public_excess`, and e is the hash challenge of kernel K.
 The reason for including the kernel index is that nodes don't maintain an index of all kernels, and looking for the index of a potentially very old kernel is rather expensive, and proof verification should not be a DoS vector.
 The reason for including the kernel commitment is so that the prover can recompute the index when necessitated by chain reorgs.